KimMinryoung/LWE-ECLIB/README.md

 Documentation

+Open this project with Visual Studio and build an executable file.

-You can immediately start a simulation of control system with `main.cpp`
+You can immediately start simulation of an example control system with `main.cpp`.

-To put your controller: revise parameters.txt
+**To set controller**: Revise parameters.txt.

-To put your plant: revise plant parameters and operation codes in Plant.cpp
+**To set plant**: Revise plant parameters and operation codes in `Plant.cpp`.

-To fix cryptosystem parameters: revise parameters.txt
+**To set cryptosystem**: Revise parameters.txt.

 ## Input file: parameters.txt

+ These are entries of the input file `parameters.txt`.
+Each entry in a line should be separated by a tab(\t).

- F,G,H,J: state space matrices in following form of controller
+ - F,G,H,J: state space matrices in following form of controller

- x+ = Fx + Gy
+ > x(t+1) = Fx(t) + Gy(t),

- u = Hx + Jy
+ u(t) = Hx(t) + Jy(t).

- T_s: sampling time(second)
+ - T_s: sampling time(second)

- r_y: plant output sensor resolution
+ - r_y: plant output sensor resolution

- r_u: actuator resolution
+ - r_u: actuator resolution

- U: size of controller range
+ - U: size of controller range

- sigma: standard deviation of Gaussian noise
+ - sigma: standard deviation of Gaussian noise

- degrade: desired upper bound of performance degradation
+ - degrade: desired upper bound of performance degradation

  (ex: if degrade=1.8, then degradation ratio is under 10^(-1.8)=0.0158)